Wind Farms in

 Energy: Rich Hamilton, Great Basin Wind; Ed Duggan, Oak Creek Energy Systems;

-Stuart Smith, Oak Creek Energy Systems; and Phil Tousignart,
+Stuart Smith, Oak Creek Energy Systems; and Phil Tousignart, Kleinfelder.
+They

-Kleinfelder.
-They would provide any technical support
+would provide any technical support needed.

 Commissioner Tyler wanted to know why this particular location rather than in